Symphyotrichum novae-angliae: Etymology

-The word Symphyotrichum has as its root the Greek symph, which means "coming together", and trichum, which means "hair".
-The species name novae-angliae translates to "New England", and the vernacular name "Michaelmas daisy" derives from the various asters, including this species, that tend to flower around September 29, the Feast of St. Michael.
+The genus name, Symphyotrichum, is a Botanical Latin construction derived from the Greek συμφύω (sumphúō) meaning to make or bring together and θρίξ (thrĭ́x) hair.
+The species name, novae-angliae, refers to New England.
+The vernacular name "Michaelmas daisy" derives from the various asters, including this species, that tend to flower around September 29, the Feast of St. Michael.

 The species' former genus, Aster, comes from the Ancient Greek word ἀστήρ (astḗr), meaning "star", referring to the shape of the flower.
 The word "aster" was used to describe a star-like flower as early as 1542 in De historia stirpium commentarii insignes, a book by the German physician and botanist Leonhart Fuchs.
 An old common name for Astereae species using the suffix "-wort" is "starwort", also spelled "star-wort" or "star wort".
 An early use of this name can be found in the same work by Fuchs as Sternkraut, translated from German literally as "star herb" (Stern Kraut).
 The name "star-wort" was in use by Aiton in his 1789 Hortus Kewensis for Aster novae-angliae.
 He used the common names "New England cluster'd star-wort" and "New England panicl'd star-wort" in this work.